landinfotech/mycivitas/docs/src/user/guide/user-profile.md

 ![Profile 1](./img/user-profile-1.png)

-Locate and click on 1️⃣ the `Profile` icon to show the profile options. to view the profile details click on 2️⃣ the `view profile` option when you click on this option you will be redirected to the view profile page.
+Locate and click on 1️⃣ the `Profile` icon to show the profile options.
+To view the profile details click on 2️⃣ the `view profile` option when you click on this option you will be redirected to the view profile page.
 Here you can only view the profile details.

 ![Profile 2](./img/user-profile-2.png)